 SPECIALIZED AND PREFERENTIAL ASSESSMENT PROGRAMS

 McDuffie County has special legislated homestead exemption; notes below are for state homestead only.
 Our regular homestead exemption is $4000; the homestead for age 62 and over is $15,000, if their net income is less than $15,000.
 We also have a special legislated homestead exemption for 100% disabled property owners, if the required documentation is provided by their doctor and if their net income is less than $15,000.
+For educational purposes the amount of $30,000 of the assessed value of the homestead for residents who are 65 years of age or older.

 Several types of homestead exemptions have been enacted to reduce the burden of ad valorem taxation for Georgia homeowners.
 These exemptions apply to homestead property owned by the taxpayer and occupied as his or her legal residence (some exceptions to this rule apply and your Assessors office can explain them to you).